citrix/workspace-windows-vcsdk/docs/using-example-programs.md

 ### Running an Example Virtual Channel

-1. On a client configured with the client-side example, connect to a server running XenApp/XenDesktop with the associated server-side example.
+1. On a client configured with the client-side example, connect to a server running Citrix Virtual Apps and Desktops with the associated server-side example.

 2. Within the ICA session, run the server-side executable.